MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 Setting it up was pretty trivial, there's a library for [SSD1306 oleds](https://docs.rs/ssd1306/latest/ssd1306/) which works great!

-Now I have a keyboard that can submit keypresses to the OS, and display some debug information on it's oleds, time to get into the bugs.
+Now I have a keyboard that can submit key-presses to the OS, and display some debug information on its oleds, time to get into the bugs.

 ## BUUUUUUUGS